engrain-io/event-hacknight-112015-electron-boilerplate/README.md

 ## Building your application.

-Simply open `index.html` in your favorite code editor and beginning editing the code to build your application.
-After you make changes, quit the previous running application and once again run `npm start` from your project directory.
+Open `index.html` in a code editor and remove the line `Make something awesome!`.
+Next, quit the previous running application (`Electron -> Quit`)and once again run `npm start` from your project directory.

-Once the requirements have been installed.
-Download the codebase using either a `git clone` or with one of the provided download links:

-Once the code is on your computer, open
+Your application will rebuild and you should see your change.
+Rinse and repeat!